ThomasMeissnerDS/e2e_ml/README.md

 pip install e2eml
 ```
 We highly recommend to create a new virtual environment first.
 Then install e2e-ml into it.
 In the environment also download
-the pretrained spacy model with:
+the pretrained spacy model with.
+Otherwise e2eml will do this automatically during runtime.
 ```sh
 python3 -m spacy download en
 ```